LasseMiddendorf/FSEOF/README.md

-# Team TeamName Software Tool
+# Team WWU_Muenster 2022 Software Tool

 If you team competes in the [**Software & AI** track](https://competition.igem.org/participation/tracks) or wants to apply for the [**Best Software Tool** Award](https://competition.igem.org/judging/awards), you **MUST** host all the